AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 * You have access to Experience Platform APIs and know how to authenticate.
 If not, please review this [tutorial](https://experienceleague.adobe.com/docs/platform-learn/tutorials/platform-api-authentication.html).
 * You have access to an Experience Platform development sandbox.
 * You know your Experience Platform tenant id.
-Your tenant id should appear in the URL when you log into your Platform account.
-In the following URL, the tenant is "`techmarketingdemos`" `https://experience.adobe.com/#/@techmarketingdemos/sname:prod/platform/home`.
-You can also obtain it by making an authenticated [API request](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html?lang=en#know-your-tenant_id).
+You can obtain it by making an authenticated [API request](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html?lang=en#know-your-tenant_id) or by extracting it from the URL when you log into your Platform account.
+For example, in the following URL, the tenant is "`techmarketingdemos`" `https://experience.adobe.com/#/@techmarketingdemos/sname:prod/platform/home`.

 ## Using Postman {#postman}